lpenz/libfatipc/README.md

 ### No socket abstraction

-At this moment, this libraries provides no socket abstraction.
-We feel that there is already enough documentation, socket tutorials and even libraries that do a great job providing the abstraction, and you can use any of them.
+At this moment, this library provides no socket abstraction.
+We feel that there is already enough documentation, socket tutorials and even libraries that do a great job providing that, and you can use any of them.
 You can take a look at
 http://stackoverflow.com/questions/118945/best-c-c-network-library for
 options.
-For instance, https://github.com/dermesser/libsocket looks really nice and is compatible with this library.
+For instance, https://github.com/dermesser/libsocket looks really nice and is compatible with libfatipc.

 ### Creating and sending a buffer